MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/create-aquila-instance.md

 1. Under **Database inputs**, do the following:
     1. **SQL managed instance**:
         1. **Resource Name**: Select the SQL MI resource name for the instance that you would like to associate with this Aquila instance.
-Only the SQL MI instance which has given permissions to the Aquila instance should be used here.
+Only the SQL MI instance, which has given permissions to the Aquila instance should be used here.
 For more information, see SQL MI creation and permission.
     1. **User Managed Identity**:
         1. **User managed identity account**: Select the Managed Identity that you created and provided Admin permissions to in the SQL MI Instance.
 For more information, see MSI creation process.
 1. Select **Next**.